How steep is Beechview's Canton Avenue? Steepest street in U.S.

 Updated 4 hours ago

-Dolly Love always knew the Beechview street she grew up was one of the steepest in Pittsburgh — she and her friends spent countless snowy days zipping down Canton Avenue using plastic garbage bags for sleds.
+Dolly Love always knew the Beechview street where she grew up was one of the steepest in Pittsburgh — she and her friends spent countless snowy days zipping down Canton Avenue, using plastic garbage bags for sleds.

 But news that Canton Avenue is the steepest street in the nation came as a shock to Love.